 As part of your estate plan, talk to a funeral director to create a funeral plan.
 You can complete all necessary preparations for your funeral, relieving your loved ones of stress should you pass away.

-Emergency contacts are essential because they can be the deciding factor in an emergency.
-Depending on who your emergency contact is and the information they have, they determine whether your life is saved.
+An emergency contact is essential because they can speak for you when you cannot speak for yourself.
+Depending on who your emergency contact is and the information they have, they could determine whether your life is saved.

 How do I add an emergency contact to my iPhone?